pyromage/dll_example/readme.md

 **Methods**
 * New
-* Append
+* PushTail
-* Prepend
+* PushHead
 * PopHead
 * PopTail
 * Length
-* GetIndex
+* Seek
 * Print

 **Complexity**
-* Append, Prepend, PopHead, PopTail, Length, New are O(1)
+* PushTail, PushHead, PopHead, PopTail, Length, New are O(1)
-* GetIndex is O(n) but will search only half the list, from either head or tail whichever is closest
+* Seek is O(n) but will search only half the list, from either head or tail whichever is closest
 * Print is O(n) - obviously to traverse the structure

 **Algorithm**